Bruno Simma: Positions as a judge, arbitrator, and member of UN expert bodies

-Academic Career and Honors
+Academic career and honors

 From 1995 to 1997, Simma served as dean of the University of Munich Faculty of Law.
 Prior to returning to his native Germany, he served as a lecturer at The Hague Academy of International Law in the Netherlands, where he also served as director of studies in 1976 and 1982, and as visiting professor at the University of Michigan Law School during 1995.
 From 1987 to 1992, he served as a Professor of Law at the University of Michigan Law School, and as a visiting professor in 1986.
 From 1984 to 1985, he served as a visiting professor at the University of Siena in Italy.
 He served as a lecturer for International Law for the German Federal Foreign Ministry's Training Centre for Junior Diplomats.
-He is member of the advisory board of the Goettingen Journal of International Law.
+He is a member of the advisory board of the Goettingen Journal of International Law.

 Among his approximately 120 publications, Simma is widely known as the editor of the authoritative The Charter of the United Nations: A Commentary (Oxford U. Press, 1994, 2nd and 3rd editions published in 2002 and 2012), over 2600 pages in its 3rd edition.
 Simma's treatise is considered "the primary English reference book" on the UN Charter, in particular for international law questions.

-He has received honorary degrees from the Universities of Macerata, Glasgow and Innsbruck.
+Simma has received honorary degrees from the Universities of Macerata, Glasgow and Innsbruck.